elan-ev/tobira/docs/docs/setup/auth/index.md

 **Your system has to pass user information to Tobira via HTTP headers** and thus typically sits in front of Tobira, acting as a **reverse proxy** (also called auth proxy).

 Tobira requires the following information about each user.
-The values in the parenthesis are the header names in which Tobira expects this information.
+The values in parentheses are the header names in which Tobira expects this information.
 Collectively, these are called **auth headers** in this documentation.

 - Username (`x-tobira-username`):